LukeHeuser/notes/Java/java_basics.md

 A method can be executed many times with potentially different results.
 By passing data to the method in the form of arguments/ parameters.
 Developers use the word arguments and parameters interchangably. **But** Technically, a parameter is the defination as shown in the method decleration, and the argiment will be the value that's passed to the method when we call it.

 A few declerations are required to create a `Method`.
+The order is as listed: (Declareing Modifiers), (Declaring Return Type), (Declaring the Method Name), & (Method Parameters).

 **Declaring Modifiers**

 public: The code is accessible for all classes

-private: The code is only accessible within the delcared class *default* The code is only accessible within the declared class.
+private: The code is only accessible within the delcared class

+*default* The code is only accessible within the declared class.
 Used when a modifier isn't specified.

 protected: The code is accessible in the same package and subclasses

 **Declaring Return Type**

+`Void` means no value is returned

+`Primitive Data Typ` can be used to return a value.
+However, the return statement is required for a value to be given.
+Otherwise, an error will occur.

 **Declaring the Method Name**